Marit Maij: House of Representatives

 As a member of the Labour Party (Partij van de Arbeid) Maij was a member of the House of Representatives between 20 September 2012 and 23 March 2017.
 In parliament, she served on the Committee on Foreign Affairs, the Defence Committee, the Committee on European Affairs and the Committee on Foreign Trade and Development Cooperation.

 In addition to her role in parliament, Maij served as member of the Dutch delegation to the Parliamentary Assembly of the Council of Europe between 2016 and 2017.
-She was the First Vice-Chairperson of the Committee on Equality and Non-Discrimination; a member of the Committee on the Honouring of Obligations and Commitments by Member States of the Council of Europe (Monitoring Committee); and a member of the Committee on Migration, Refugees and Displaced Persons.
-Between 2016 and 2017, she prepared the Assembly’s proposal on measures to prevent and combat online hate.
+She was the First Vice-chairperson of the Committee on Equality and Non-Discrimination; a member of the Committee on the Honouring of Obligations and Commitments by Member States of the Council of Europe (Monitoring Committee); and a member of the Committee on Migration, Refugees and Displaced Persons.
+Between 2016 and 2017, she prepared the Assembly's proposal on measures to prevent and combat online hate.

+European Parliament

+Maij ran for the European Parliament in June 2024 as the third candidate on the shared GroenLinks–PvdA list.
+The party won a plurality of eight seats, and Maij was elected.
+Her focus has been on social affairs, employment, development cooperation, and gender equality, and she has served on the following committees: